 The global pandemic has brought about many challenges, including impacting our mental health.
 With the new normal impacting so many areas of our lives and growing uncertainty causing anxiety, it can all become a little overwhelming.
-However, there are a few things we can do to find a sense of calmness and help to combat those anxious feelings.
+However, there are a few practices we can learn, such as breathing exercises, to find a sense of calmness and help to combat those anxious feelings.

 Breathing exercises are one of the most recommended and fast acting stress relief methods.
 They require little practice, making them the perfect exercise for anyone new to stress coping mechanisms.
 You don’t need a fancy yoga studio or a silent room, you just need yourself and a few minutes to relax.